In Tiny Doses, An Addiction Medication Moonlights As A Treatment For Chronic Pain

 Some of the hype over low-dose naltrexone has included some pretty extreme claims with limited research to back them, like using it to treat multiple sclerosis and neuropathic pain or even using it as a weight-loss drug.

-In the past two years, however, there's been a big increase in new studies published on low-dose naltrexone, many strengthening its claims as a treatment for chronic pain, though most of these were still small pilot studies.
+In the past two years, however, there's been a big increase in new studies published on low-dose naltrexone, many strengthening claims as a treatment for chronic pain, though most of these were still small pilot studies.

-Dr. Bruce Vrooman is an associate professor at Dartmouth's Geisel School of Medicine who was an author of a recent review of low-dose naltrexone research.

-Vrooman says that, when it comes to treating some patients with complex chronic pain, low-dose naltrexone appears to be more effective and well-tolerated than the big-name opioids that dominated pain management for decades.
+Dr. Bruce Vrooman, an associate professor at Dartmouth's Geisel School of Medicine, was an author of a recent review of low-dose naltrexone research.
+Vrooman says that when it comes to treating some patients with complex chronic pain, low-dose naltrexone appears to be more effective and well-tolerated than the big-name opioids that dominated pain management for decades.

 "Those patients may report that this is indeed a game changer," Vrooman says.
 "It may truly help them with their activities, help them feel better."

 So how does it work?
 Scientists think that for many chronic pain patients, the central nervous system gets overworked and agitated.
-Pain signals fire in an out-of-control feedback loop, that drowns out the body's natural pain relieving systems.
+Pain signals fire in an out-of-control feedback loop that drowns out the body's natural pain-relieving systems.

 They suspect that low doses of naltrexone dampen that inflammation and kick-start the body's production of pain-killing endorphins — all with relatively minor side effects.